Factors that may increase the risk of developing bipolar disorder or act as a trigger for the first episode include:

 - Addiction or substance abuse.
 Many people with bipolar disorder also have alcohol, tobacco or drug problems.
 Drugs or alcohol may seem to ease symptoms, but they can actually trigger, prolong or worsen depression or mania.

 - Physical health problems.
-People diagnosed with bipolar disorder are more likely to have certain other health problems, including heart disease, thyroid problems and obesity.
+People diagnosed with bipolar disorder are more likely to have certain other health problems, such as heart disease, thyroid problems or obesity.

 You Are ...
 The Campaign for Mayo Clinic